Raiders name Sandra Douglass Morgan new team president in historic hire

 - Las Vegas RaidersLiveTodayTomorrowvs--|

-Raiders name Sandra Douglass Morgan team president in historic hire originally appeared on NBC Sports Boston
+Raiders name Sandra Douglass Morgan team president in historic hire originally appeared on NBC Sports Philadelphia

 Sandra Douglass Morgan made NFL history on Thursday.